 - 1. Appearance, for informational purposes, by the chief executive officer of the department or independent agency administering a federally funded program for which federal aid has been reduced or eliminated and would have to be continued from state funds [s.
 13.095]. - 2.
+Appearances on a quarterly basis, at the Committee's request, related to requests for, or the renewal, modification, withdrawal, or termination of, a waiver of federal law or rules, or for the authorization to implement a pilot program or demonstration project, a representative of the Department of Health Services to brief the Committee or provide testimony regarding the following: (a) negotiations with a federal agency related to a pending request [s.
+20.940 (3)(b) 3.]; and (b) implementation of an approved federal waiver or program [s.
+20.940 (3)(c) 3.]. - 3.
 Appearance by the State of Wisconsin Investment Board's executive director or by Board personnel designated by the executive director, at the Joint Committee on Finance's first quarterly meeting under s.
 13.10 in each fiscal year to provide an update, for the current fiscal year and the succeeding fiscal year, of the Board's completed or projected operating budget changes, position authorization changes, assessment of the funds under management, and performance of the funds under management [s.
-25.17(13r)]. - 3.
+25.17(13r)]. - 4.
 Appearance by the Wisconsin Economic Development Corporation's chief executive officer at a meeting to consider a request by the Corporation to establish a nonprofit organization [s.
 238.045(2)].